cimt-ag/data_vault_pipelinedescription/documentation/catalog_of_field_mappings_in_relations.md

  participate to the main (unnamed) or the universal relation
 - Satellites on these kind of link are not allowed to declare an explicit relation, except the "main" relation

-## Participation of simple links
+## Participation of induced relation links
 These links have no explicit relation declaration to a hub (and therefore only one reference column for every hub).
 - these links participate in all relations that are
+    - declared at the mapping of their dependent child keys
     - declared at their satellites
-    - declared at the mapping of their dependent child keys
-    - If neither satellites nor dependent child key mappings declare an explicit relation, links belong to all relations, that are common in all connected hubs
+    - If neither satellites nor dependent child key mappings declare an explicit relation, links belong to all relations, that are common in all connected hubs.
+In that case participation in multiple relations is only allowed, when theses relations are explicitly declared on all hubs.
 - each relation the link contributes to, must supported by all connected hubs and must be known explicitily by at least one connecting hub